 This 5/8'' mark is the distance from the cut off wheel on my angle grinder to the edge of the guard on my grinding wheel.
 I clamped a 2X4 onto the panel at the second marks to create the straight edge so I could let my angle grinder guard run along while cutting.
 This made the wheel be right in line with the first marks.
 Whenever I had to make a cut length-wise on the panels I did it pretty much free hand but you could do it similar to how I explained.

 Step 9: Final Product

 Now that the shed is built other projects can begin.
 I hope the information was helpful.
 If it did help favorite and download this instructable.
 Forgive my low vocabulary and repetitive use of certain words.
 It is a big project but worth it.
 If I had to do it all over again knowing that I was going to spend around $1,700, I think I would have rather spent that on a 20' shipping container and called it good.
 This is partially because of the problems that I ran into every day I worked on it.
 Working on it by yourself is not easy but is an accomplishment.
 I am not sure if I would have needed a special permit for a shipping container or not but all well its done now.
-Also I plan to add a time lapsed video and more of the finished product in the near future.

 Have any questions or comments feel free to type them below.
 Thanks for your time and have a good day.

 Please be positive and constructive.